Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

 show etherchannel summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-TextFSM is convenient to use to parse output that is displayed by columns, or to process output that is in different lines.
+TextFSM is convenient to use to parse output that is displayed by columns or to process output that is in different lines.
 Templates are less convenient when it is necessary to get several identical elements from one line.

 Example of *show etherchannel summary* output (output/sh_etherchannel_summary.txt file):